kubernetes/community/archive/wg-component-standard/README.md

 --->
 # Component Standard Working Group

+The Component Standard Working Group was disbanded in September 2021 due to lack of activity.
+This page remains for archival purposes.
 Develop a standard foundation (philosophy and libraries) for core Kubernetes components to build on top of.
 Areas to standardize include configuration (flags, ComponentConfig APIs, ...), status endpoints (healthz, configz, ...), integration points (delegated authn/z, ...), and logging.
 Details are outlined in KEP 0032: https://github.com/kubernetes/enhancements/blob/master/keps/sig-cluster-lifecycle/wgs/0032-create-a-k8s-io-component-repo.md.

 ## Stakeholder SIGs